 When should I make my own study guides?

-Making your own personalized guides is quite different from your normal note-taking.
-Study guides are more exam-oriented, instead of merely summarizing and organizing information.
-It is a tool to help you to study for your exams and to guide you through answering exam questions.
-So you definitely have to bear the following things in mind:
+Making your personalized guides is quite different from your typical note-taking.
+Study guides are more exam-oriented instead of merely summarizing and organizing information.
+It is a tool to help you study for your exams and guide you by answering exam questions.
+So you have to bear the following things in mind:

 - Your study guides have to include every topic listed on the syllabus for the examination.
-Or, if you are confident enough, you can pick the topics that you think will be examined or that you need to particularly go through.
+If you are confident enough, you can pick the topics that you think will be examined or that you need to particularly go through.

 - While getting everything in is important, make sure to omit things that are not useful or helpful in the exam.
-There are going to be things that are very informative in your textbook or readings, but you can definitely tell that they have no relevance to the examination.
+There will be very informative things in your textbook or readings, but you can definitely tell that they have no relevance to the examination.
 If so, take them out of your study guides.

 - Your final goal is to have one booklet or notebook that contains everything you have learned in that course that will help you in the exam.
 During the last few days of the exam, this booklet should be the only thing you need.